Parks Projects

 |

 The City of Richmond Hill is planning a new trail through the Beaver Woodlands greenspace, extending from David Hamilton Park in the north to Highway 7 in the south.
 This scenic route through the natural greenspace will improve access to outdoor areas and support recreational use.
 Construction is anticipated in 2028, pending budget approval.
+Residents were invited to comment on the proposed design from September 26th, 2025 to November 14th, 2025 and City of Richmond Hill staff are reviewing the feedback received.

 Improvements to current parks and trails